 Buy your vegetables and food to prepare at home or pick one of the places inside the food market where you can eat.
-This is a somewhat high end place that serves sandwiches and some great drinks.
+This is a somewhat high-end place that serves sandwiches and some great drinks.
 They pride themselves in serving the best Gin and Tonic in the world.
 This is like several stores and restaurants all in the same building.
 Make sure to visit.
 Read about our trip to Aarhus Central Food Market here.

 Aarhus Street Food – where you can eat cheap

-This place is for all the people that wants to eat something without spending a lot of money.
+This place is for all the people that want to eat something without spending a lot of money.
 Choose between different sorts of meals and then sit together and eat.
 This place has food from all over the world and benches in the middle so that you can enjoy your dinner with your party even if you all chose different food places.
-With so many students in Aarhus with limited budget, this is a great place for them to eat.
+With so many students in Aarhus with a limited budget, this is a great place for them to eat.
 Read more about Aarhus Street Food here.